Email: info@suzandy.co.uk

 More Before and After

-A superb Regency chair with beautiful proportions.
+Regency chair with beautiful proportions.

 Splicing